-Using an isokinetic dynamometer to measure hip and knee strength, Claiborne et al. [7] reported a significant negative correlation between concentric peak hip abductor (r=-0.37; P<0.05), knee flexor (r = -0.43; P < 0.001), and knee extensor (r=-0.37; P<0.05) torque and knee valgus during a single-leg squat.
+Using an isokinetic dynamometer to measure hip and knee strength, Claiborne et al. [45] reported a significant negative correlation between concentric peak hip abductor (r = -0.37; P < 0.05), knee flexor (r = -0.43; P < 0.001), and knee extensor (r = -0.37; P < 0.05) torque and valgus during a single-leg knee squat.
 Furthermore, these three variables were significant predictors of the amount of knee valgus during a single-leg squat.
-It is noteworthy that these findings identified knee strength as a significant factor.
+It was noteworthy that these findings identified knee strength as a significant factor.
 Although the core and hip can help stabilize the knee, this investigation highlighted the importance of the knee muscles.
-Subsequent works have examined trunk and hip muscle function and single-leg squat performance and reported similar findings (Table 11.1).
+Subsequent works have examined trunk and hip muscle function and single-leg squat performance and reported similar findings (Table 13.1).

-Although both Willson et al. [53] and Claiborne et al. [7] reported significant associations between isometric strength measures and concentric peak torque and knee valgus during a single-leg squat, correlation coefficients were considered weak to moderate at best [42].
-A possible reason for these correlations might have been that these strength measures did not reflect muscle function during this dynamic task.
-As described above, the hip abductors and external Table 11.1 Summary of findings from additional studies that have examined the influence of trunk and hip muscle strength on single-leg squat performance
+Although researchers [39, 44, 45] reported significant associat10ns between isometric strength measures and concentric peak torque and knee valgus during a single-leg squat, correlation coefficients were weak to moderate at best [46].
+A possible reason might have been that these strength measures did not reflect muscle function during a dynamic task.
+As described above, the hip abductors and external rotators work synergistically in an eccentric manner to control hip adduction, hip internal rotation, and contralateral pelvic drop during weight-bearing activities [34].